 Take more rest days

 At this stage, I’m not sure if you like the sound of this idea or not.
 Nevertheless, it’s something I feel important, particularly as you get older.
 Let’s face it: you’re not getting younger, and your body is becoming more and more fragile as the years pass.
 Consequently, it may be time for you to consider cutting back on the training days in total, and having extra rest to help your body recuperate for a better quality training session.
 Although it may sound counterproductive, you’re actually doing your body a disservice if you train too much without enough rest.
 This will help prevent any form of stress fracture, or other injury resultant of working your body too hard.
+Make sure you drink lots of water every time you come back from a run.
+Your body needs to recover and having a nice bottle of cold water will help.
+On the day of the marathon, you should be provided with water from a company like the Custom Water company, so don’t worry about your water intake during the race.

 Don’t overwork yourself